-The ability of Canada to catalyze the creation of such an institution, as it did the WTO itself starting with its proposal in February 1990, is enhanced by the conjuncture of three key processes in the ongoing cadence of global governance.
-The first is Canada's continuing chairing of the Group of Twenty (G20) finance ministers, and the possibility of Canada hosting a second ministerial meeting in 2001 following the recently concluded October 24-25, 2000 Montreal meeting.
+The ability of Canada to catalyze the creation of a World Environment Organization as the anchor body of a new international ecological architecture for the twenty first century, is enhanced by the conjuncture of three key international institutional processes, and Canada's leadership position in them..
+The first is Canada's continuing chairing of the Group of Twenty (G20) finance ministers, and hosting of its third ministerial meeting in Ottawa on November 17-19, 2001.
 The second is Canada's hosting of the G7/G8 leaders meeting, and with it the lead-up individual meetings of finance, foreign, trade, and environment ministers, in the year 2002.
-And the third is the occurrence of the "Rio plus ten" review conference, possibly at the leaders level, that same year.
-All three processes could form part of a single strategy, directed at the broader theme of coherence in global governance and designed to bring a new global environmental organization about.
+And the third is the occurrence of the "Rio plus ten" review conference in Johannesburg, prospectively at the leaders level, in September 2002.
+All three processes could form part of a single strategy, directed at the broader theme of coherence in global governance and designed to bring a new global environmental organization into existence.28